 The TMDL identified five targets for monitoring and plans to track the progress of voluntary and required implementation actions (Table 1).
-The Morro Bay National Estuary Program (Estuary Program) was identified as a key monitoring and reporting partner.
-This report details progress on monitoring to assess sediment conditions in the Morro Bay watershed and estuary during water years 2020 and 2021.
+The Estuary Program was identified as a key monitoring and reporting partner.
+This report details progress on monitoring to assess sediment conditions in the Morro Bay watershed and estuary during the 2022 water year (WY), which is defined as October 1, 2021 to September 30, 2022.

 Four numeric targets were established for the streams in the Morro Bay watershed: pool volume, median gravel size diameter (D50), percent fines in substrate, and percent of coarse fines in substrate.
 The TMDL identified tidal prism volume as the primary numeric target for Morro Bay.

-Tidal prism volume assessments are not conducted frequently, due to the high cost and because of the time needed between surveys to obtain meaningful results.
-The most recent survey was conducted in 2019 and final tidal prism calculations are expected in 2023.
+Tidal prism volume assessments are not conducted frequently due to the high cost and because of the time needed between surveys to obtain meaningful results.
+The most recent survey was conducted in 2019, and analysis of tidal prism calculations are still underway.
+Results are expected in 2024.